 American culture is a culture of “stranger friendliness” which doesn’t exist in many other countries.
 It’s not uncommon to get into informal conversations about sports or your dog with the man bagging your groceries or the woman behind you in the post office line.
 And I think this friendliness can often be misinterpreted by non-Americans as a desire for a more meaningful relationship.

-I used to invite exchange students from high school and college over to my family’s house for dinner or the holidays.
+I used to invite exchange students from high school and college over to my family’s house for dinner or for the holidays.
 With a few exceptions, I mostly did this because I didn’t want them to have to spend the holidays cooped up an empty college dorm.
 But to be perfectly honest, I wasn’t interested in sharing anything other than a turkey dinner.
 Did this make me superficial?

 Maybe to a culture where this isn’t the norm, yes.